E-11-V/url2pdf/README.md

 For this purpose, it is recommended that those interested make their own excel template to generate the urls, as each repository will use different urls and will require some degrees of fine tuning.

-This updated version implements two new features:
+This updated version implements some new features:
   1. it provides a visual representation of the progress and an estimatation of the time left
   2. the code is optimized to use a more efficient way to add images to the PDF
   3. once 50 pages are reached, it saves the outcome and it starts a new pdf.
 These pdfs are labeled in sequence, allowing an easy navigation between them.
 This avoids heavy, unusable pdfs in case of archiving-quality sources.
+  4. It fixes an issue with the ratio of images.

 Happy to provide assistance with this (for educational purposes) for the repositories of the Bib.Vatic., El Escorial, and Bologna's Spanish Collegio.